llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 * command-line options:
     * `-f[no-]openacc`
     * `-fopenacc[-ast]-print=acc|omp|acc-omp|omp-acc`
+        * See the section "Source-to-Source Translation" in `README-OpenACC-design.md` for design details.
+    * `-fopenmp-targets=<triples>` for offloading in traditional
+      compilation mode, and omitted for targeting host
+        * See the section "Using" in `../README.md` for a list of tested offloading target triples.
+        * See the section "Interaction with OpenMP Support" in `README-OpenACC-design.md` for design details.
     * `-Wsource-uses-openacc`
     * `-Wopenacc-ignored-clause`
-    * omitted `-fopenmp-targets` for targeting host
-    * `-fopenmp-targets=<triples>` for specifying offloading targets
-      in traditional compilation mode
+        * See the discussion of the `vector_length` clause below.
     * Notes:
-        * See the section "Using" in `../README.md` for an introduction to Clacc's command-line options and for a list of tested offloading target triples.
+        * See the section "Using" in `../README.md` for an introduction to Clacc's command-line options.
+        * For brief descriptions of all OpenACC-related and OpenMP-related command-line options, run Clacc's `clang -help` and search for `openacc` or `openmp`.
 * run-time environment variables:
     * `OMP_TARGET_OFFLOAD=disabled` for targeting host
 * `data` directive: